-Many crossover vehicles sold today focus on bringing customers large cargo areas for all the gear you need to go adventuring.
+Many vehicles sold today focus on bringing customers large cargo areas for all the gear you need to go adventuring.
 But sometimes you need more space.
 That’s where a roof rack comes in handy, especially when you’re carrying bikes, skis, and even kayaks and canoes.
-Check out our buying guide for the best roof racks we could find.
+Check out our buying guide for the best roof racks available.

 Why Trust Us

 All of our reviews are based on market research, expert input, or practical experience with most products we include.
 This way, we offer genuine, accurate guides to help you find the best picks.

 - Extra storage.
 Roof racks offer drivers the ability to store accessories on top of the vehicle.
 This means there’s more room inside the vehicle for storage space, especially for those items not necessarily meant for all-weather conditions.

 - Small investment, large return.
 Installing a roof rack on your vehicle only broadens the possibilities and capabilities it offers you.
 You can use the roof rack time and time again to transport various objects, from bikes and skis to canoes and kayaks.

 - Universally applicable.
 Though some roof racks are meant specifically for certain makes and models and others can only fit on a particular vehicle type, there’s a roof rack out there for nearly all types of cars and SUVs.

 - Adventure seekers’ best friend.
 Piggy-backing off the idea that you have more storage, roof racks allow adventure seekers to take all their gear with them as they find new roads and paths.
 Drive your car around with you but store your bike on the roof rack for spontaneous bike rides.